jbgraham073/ai_group_project_3/README.md

 The process of producing this dataset is described in the paper [Toward a Musical Sentiment (MuSe) Dataset for Affective Distant Hearing](https://www.academia.edu/75793892/Toward_a_Musical_Sentiment_MuSe_Dataset_for_Affective_Distant_Hearing), which was presented at the CHR 2020 workshop on Computational Humanities Research.
 In summary, to create this dataset, the authors carried out a multi-stage process to create a comprehensive register of songs mapped to the dimensions of valence, arousal, and dominance.
 They began by collecting mood labels from Allmusic.com as seed terms, then gathered user-generated tags from Last.fm for songs associated with those moods.
 Through filtering, they identified which tags corresponded to affective concepts using WordNet-Affect.
 The remaining mood tags were then mapped to valence, arousal, and dominance scores using ratings from Warriner et al's crowdsourced lexicon.
 Additional metadata like artist, genre, and Spotify audio features were appended by cross-referencing with the Spotify API.
 The resulting dataset contained around 90,000 songs characterized by mood tags dimensionally mapped to the VAD space, along with supplemental metadata facilitating further analysis of relationships between emotions, genres, and acoustic qualities.

-## Initializing VADER: Valence Aware Dictionary and sEntiment Reasoner
-Vader sentiment analysis is used to capture the overall sentiment in bodies of text.
-It looks at words and phrases to determine if they're expressing positive, negative, compound, or neutral sentiment.
-Businesses use Vader sentiment analysis to understand how customers feel about their products or services to gauge customer satisfaction, identify issues, and improve their offerings.
-VADER excels at capturing nuances of slang, emojis, and even grammatical errors, therefore it's well suited to perform sentiment analysis on song lyrics.
-For Moodify Lyrix:
-Stage 1: Identify the sentiment of user chosen song lyrics Stage 2: Enable the user to change the sentiment to match their mood using the Gradio interface, then perform a VADER sentiment analysis to the result.

 ## Features
 - **Sentiment Analysis**: Analyze the sentiment of song lyrics using BERT and VADER models.
 - **Lyrics Modification**: Modify the sentiment of existing song lyrics to match a new mood.